paragon-intelligence/agentle/README.md

 - Can call tools/functions to perform actions
 - Can generate structured outputs
 - Maintains context through conversations
+- Can incorporate static knowledge from documents, URLs, or text

 ```python
 from agentle.agents.agent import Agent